 Teams are initially required to provide a proposal including fees, team and methodology to achieve the project tasks.
 This is to be submitted and agreed to before any further work proceeds.
-Preference will be given to multidisciplinary teams offering greater innovation in their assessment of options.
+Proposals are to be submitted by 17 October 2014.
+Preference will be given to multi-disciplinary teams offering greater innovation in their assessment of options.